A-B Tech BLET is currently accepting applications for the next class, which begins July 21.

 - Candidate Data Sheet

-- TABE (reading comprehension test) results indicating a minimum of 10th-grade reading level.
+- TABE (reading comprehension test) results indicate a minimum of 10th-grade reading level.
 See "TABE Testing for BLET" below

 - Americans with Disabilities Act (ADA) Reasonable Accommodation Request form

 - A-B Tech Release of Information (FERPA) form

 - BLET Sponsorship form.
 Sponsorship by an NC law enforcement agency is required and must be maintained throughout the training

 - Official (sealed) transcripts indicating high school graduation, high school equivalent completion, or graduation from an accredited college or university.
 Documentation from a high school correspondence course through a for-profit entity is not acceptable per NC Administrative Code

 - College transcripts (Optional; can be an unofficial copy)